 1. Express Written Consent

-According to the Telephone Consumer Protection Act (TCPA), customers must give businesses “express written consent” before the business sends them text messages.
+According to the Telephone Consumer Protection Act (TCPA), customers must give businesses “express written consent” before the business sends them automated promotional text messages.
 This written consent can’t be buried in a pages-long form full of legalese.
 It must be clear and conspicuous, so the recipient knows what they’re signing up for.
 Failure to adhere to this guideline is one of many possible TCPA violations.

-- Send a keyword to your number
+- Send a keyword to your number based on ad that includes the required terms

-- Enter a phone number on a web form online
+- Enter a phone number on a web form online that includes those terms

-- Sign up in-person at a physical location
+- Sign up in-person at a physical location on a similar form

 It’s important to note that you’re not allowed to require a user to opt in to your text program as a condition to purchase property, goods, or services.
 However you decide to get consent, you should have a clear call-to-action associated with your opt-in method.